flakjakk/working-band/docs/source/linecheck.rst

 ^^^^^
 [this be should link to 'Mikes for drum kits' doc].

 Drummer to tap the mikes gently one by one - check that each one is sending a signal to the desk.
-When you're satisfied that all is connected check each mike for sound.
+When you're satisfied that all is connected check each mike for sound per the process for vox mikes.
 EQ as required then move on to the guitars.

 Bass
 ^^^^